wmde/wbaas-deploy/doc/adr/0006-helmfile-base-values.md

 ## Decision

-Instead of defining [a least common set of values for a service in a `base` case][helmfile-docs], and then apply per-environment changes on top of this base case, __we want to always use the values for production as the base case__ and then define overrides per staging and production.
+Instead of defining [a common set of values for a service in a `base` case][helmfile-docs], and then apply per-environment changes on top of this base case, __we want to always use the values for production as the base case__ and then define overrides per staging and production.

 ### Exception: image tag values